Trushali29/Bluetooth_TicTacToe/README.md

 # Bluetooth_TicTacToe
 A Two player Bluetooth gaming app

-For the whole game go to :- https://drive.google.com/drive/folders/1QG_wybZ4oMhtOsPZrxbtrNYAo5kPtF0o?usp=sharing
+For the whole game go to:- https://drive.google.com/drive/folders/1QG_wybZ4oMhtOsPZrxbtrNYAo5kPtF0o?usp=sharing

 **A video of the TicTacToe game**